Blog Posts

 The Big Fund’s overseas holdings

 The Big Fund’s reach extends far beyond China.
-Of the fund’s 2,793 holdings within three layers of ownership, over 200 are registered in and/or operate outside of China.
+Over 200 of the fund’s holdings are registered or operate internationally.

 Using publicly available government records from both China and other jurisdictions, we examined entities ultimately owned by the Big Fund that appear in overseas government records or have registered overseas activities with China’s Ministry of Commerce.
 The nature of these firms’ overseas presence or activities varies on a case by case basis.
 Some of these entities appear on overseas watchlists, such as the Section 1237 list, which would be registered by our methodology as a form of overseas activity within the jurisdiction the watchlist was issued.